Efficient Bounds and Estimates for Canonical Angles in Randomized Subspace Approximations: Numerical Experiments

 We recall from \Cref{remark:compare_left_right} that, by the algorithmic construction of \Cref{algo:rsvd_power_iterations}, for given $q$, canonical angles of the right singular spaces $\sin\angle\rbr{\Vb_k, \wh\Vb_l}$ are evaluated with half more power iterations than those of the left singular spaces $\sin\angle\rbr{\Ub_k, \wh\Ub_l}$.
 That is, $\sin\angle\rbr{\Ub_k, \wh\Ub_l}$, $\sin\angle\rbr{\Vb_k, \wh\Vb_l}$ with $q=0,1$ in \Cref{fig:Gaussian-poly1-kl_k50_l200}-\Cref{fig:mnist-train800-kl_k50_l80} can be viewed as canonical angles of randomized subspace approximation with $q=0,0.5,1,1.5$ power iterations, respectively; while \Cref{fig:mnist-train800-kl_k50_l80_p5-10} corresponds to randomized subspace approximations constructed with $q=5,5.5,10,10.5$ power iterations analogously.

-For each set of upper bounds/unbiased estimates, we observe the following. \begin{enumerate} \item The { space-agnostic probabilistic bounds} in \Cref{thm:space_agnostic_bounds} provide tighter statistical guarantees for the canonical angles of all the tested target matrices in comparison to those from {\cite{saibaba2018randomized} Theorem 1}, as explained in \Cref{remark:prior_bound_compare_exist}.
+For each set of upper bounds/unbiased estimates, we observe the following. \begin{enumerate} \item The { space-agnostic probabilistic bounds (\b{Thm1 w/ $\sigmab$ and $\wh\sigmab$}) } in \Cref{thm:space_agnostic_bounds} provide tighter statistical guarantees for the canonical angles of all the tested target matrices in comparison to those from { \cite{saibaba2018randomized} Theorem 1 (\b{S2018 Thm1 w/ $\sigmab$ and $\wh\sigmab$}) }, as explained in \Cref{remark:prior_bound_compare_exist}.

-\item The unbiased estimators in \Cref{prop:space_agnostic_estimation} yield accurate approximations for the true canonical angles on all the tested target matrices with as few as $N=3$ trials, while enjoying good empirical concentrate.
+\item The { unbiased estimators (\b{Prop1 w/ $\sigmab$ and $\wh\sigmab$})} in \Cref{prop:space_agnostic_estimation} yield accurate approximations for the true canonical angles on all the tested target matrices with as few as $N=3$ trials, while enjoying good empirical concentrate.
 As a potential drawback, the accuracy of the unbiased estimates may be compromised when approaching the machine epsilon (as observed in \Cref{fig:SNN-m500n500r20a100-kl_k50_l200}, $\sin\angle\rbr{\Vb_k,\Yb},~q=1$).